View RDL or RDLC reports that are local or embedded in an application without using SSRS server.

 - Data region items: Table, matrix (pivot table) and list.

-- Data visualization: Charts, sparklines, databars, gauges and indicators.
+- Data visualization: Charts, sparklines, databars, gauges, indicators, and maps.

 Custom parameter layout

 Supports SQL Server 2016 parameter layout that enables you to render report parameters the way you want.

 Has support to preview report with query parameters that filters data from the data source.
 It limits the amount of data based on the run-time parameter user input or allows it to be set in report as default values.

 Data values of data region report items are organized using grouping, sorting, and filtering.
 It supports items such as tables, pivot tables, lists, charts, spark lines, data bars, gauges, indicators, and maps.

 Supports grouping to visualize data in an organized way.
 Groups data in tables, charts, gauges, maps and indicators, and organizes data based on a dataset field, group expression, or other values.

 Controls the order in which data is displayed in a data region item of the report (either as ascending or descending).